High Welfare Matching Markets via Descending Price: Preliminaries

 \section{Preliminaries}

 We now define the model and the variant of the Marshallian Match mechanism studied in this paper, originally described by \citet{waggoner2019matching}.
 We define a general model, in which the graph is possibly non-bipartite and bids and values are possibly negative.
-Later, we will consider different special cases or variations.
+Later sections will consider specific restrictions.

 There is a finite set of $n$ agents, forming vertices of an undirected graph $G = (\{1,\dots,n\}, E)$.
 For now, we do not assume that $G$ is bipartite.
 The presence of an edge $\{i,j\} \in E$ represents that it is feasible to match agents $i$ and $j$.
 In this case, agent $i$ has a \emph{value} $v_{ij} \in \reals$ for being matched to $j$, and symmetrically, $j$ has a value $v_{ji}$ for being matched to $i$.
 If $i$ and $j$ are neighbors, we let $s_{ij} = v_{ij} + v_{ji}$ denote the \emph{surplus} of the edge $\{i,j\}$.